andrewarrow/feedbacks/README.md

 LOCAL=jjaa.me ./feedbacks
 ```

-It will run just on port 8080 to avoid mail and https during local dev.
+It will run just on port 8080 to avoid https during local dev.

 You can also just run 1 feedback on 1 port for local dev.